ranfysvalle02/q-learning-101/README.md

 ---

-Think of your brain as a sponge or a flexible roadmap.
-Each time you practice something new, like drawing a picture, the sponge reshapes, or the roadmap updates with shortcuts.
-The more you practice, the stronger and clearer the paths become.
-For a neural network, this reshaping is like updating its "weights" — tiny rules it learns to better understand and make decisions.

-### Reinforcement Learning
-Reinforcement learning is like a video game:
-- You, the player, start without knowing much.
-- Every time you do something good (like defeating an enemy or collecting a coin), the game rewards you with points.
-- If you make a mistake (falling into a pit), you get no points or lose points.
-- Over time, you figure out the best ways to play, using rewards to guide you to win more often.

-For a computer, the rewards help it adjust its "behavior" step by step.
-Instead of points, it uses math to update how it decides what to do.

 ## Introduction: Caught in the Same Old Routine?

 Have you ever felt stuck in a routine—like you’re floating along in the same “river of thinking,” doing the same things over and over just because they *work*?
 It’s comfortable to do what you already know—go to the same coffee shop, cook the same meals, watch the same shows.
 But imagine if you never tried a new restaurant, never tested a different route to work, never explored a new hobby.
 You’d miss out on so many possibilities!